UBC-DSCI/introduction-to-datascience-python/source/intro.md

 measurements were taken.
 An axis label that reads "Mother Tongue (Number of Canadian Residents)" would be much more informative.

-Adding additional layers \index{plot!layers} to our visualizations that we create in `ggplot` is one common and easy way to improve and refine our data visualizations.
-New layers are added to `ggplot` objects using the `+` symbol.
-For example, we can use the `xlab` (short for x axis label) and `ylab` (short for y axis label) functions to add layers where we specify meaningful and informative labels for the x and y axes. \index{plot!axis labels} Again, since we are specifying words (e.g. `"Mother Tongue (Number of Canadian Residents)"`) as arguments to `xlab` and `ylab`, we surround them with double quotation marks.
-We can add many more layers to format the plot further, and we will explore these in Chapter
+Adding additional labels \index{plot!layers} to our visualizations that we create in `altair` is one common and easy way to improve and refine our data visualizations.
+We can add titles for the axes in the `altair` objects using `alt.X` and `alt.Y` with the `title` argument to make the axes titles more informative.
+\index{plot!axis labels} Again, since we are specifying words (e.g. `"Mother Tongue (Number of Canadian Residents)"`) as arguments to `alt.X` and `alt.Y`, we surround them with double quotation marks.
+We can do many other modifications to format the plot further, and we will explore these in Chapter
 \@ref(viz).

 (ref:barplot-mother-tongue-labs) Bar plot of the ten Aboriginal languages most often reported by Canadian residents as their mother tongue with x and y labels.
 Note that this visualization is not done yet; there are still improvements to be made.